gustavodiasag/clox/README.md

 Where options are non-exclusive and consist of:

-- `DEBUG`: logs the bytecode generated after compilation and the runtime stack state during the execution of each instruction.
+- `DEBUG`: logs the bytecode compiled and the runtime stack state during the execution of each instruction.

 - `LOG_GC`: triggers garbage collection more frequently, logging its [tracing](NOTES.md/#mark-sweep-garbage-collection) and the amount of memory reclaimed.